mate-academy/react_static-list-of-posts/README.md

 - create all required types in `./src/types/`;
 - prepare `posts` by adding a `user` and `comments` to each `post` (each comment has a `postId`);
 - split the `App` into components based on given CSS classes;
-- `List` components should take an array of something and render one `Info` component per item;
+- `List` components should take an array of corresponding objects and render one `Info` component per object;
 - `Info` components should take one object and render its data.

 ## Instructions